iodeOS/ota/README.md

 ## S10, S10e, S10+

-1. Update the stock firmware to the latest
+1. Update the stock firmware to the latest one **BEFORE NOVEMBER 2022** which prevents the device to boot (or in doubt, do not upgrade).
+If you already have November 2022 stock ROM or above, you must downgrade your firmware.
+This is usually not possible, but can work by installing a stock ROM from another country.
 1. Unlock OEM in developer settings
 1. Activate adb and type: 'adb reboot bootloader', or shut down phone &  press vol-/bixby buttons altogether while plugging to computer
 1. In Download Mode (DL), long press Vol+ and unlock bootloader